efraa/efraa/README.md

 I'm a software development enthusiast who loves technology built to improve and simplify the user experience.

-I enjoy collaborate on developing systems from scratch using all possible shoes.
+I enjoy collaborating on developing systems from scratch using all possible shoes. <br />
 Most of the time I belong to the front-end engineering team but I have to admit that I lean towards back-end engineering.

 I enjoy working on complex architecture systems with technologies like Docker, NodeJS, GraphQL, AWS, gRPC, RN, and NextJS.